 Despite this compelling evidence favoring DEI workplace initiatives, employers often struggle with creating and implementing DEI workplace policies.
 Keep reading to learn more about creating a DEI policy for your workplace.

-What Is a DEI Policy?
+What Is DEI?

 Diversity includes and involves people of different races, ethnicities, ages, sexual orientations, genders, religions, languages abilities, socio-economic statuses, and many more characteristics that define that person.
 Diversity can also mean differences in backgrounds, experiences, thoughts, and opinions.